espressif/esp-idf/docs/en/api-guides/linker-script-generation.rst

     .iram0.text :
     {
-        /* Code marked as runnning out of IRAM */ _iram_text_start = ABSOLUTE(.);
+        /* Code marked as running out of IRAM */ _iram_text_start = ABSOLUTE(.);

         /* Placement rules generated from the processed fragments, placed where the marker was in the template */